 The Department of Human Services offers a wide variety of training for many different types of providers.
-Look for the training you need in the list to the right under the heading - "Related Topics".
+Below are a list of trainings currently available:

 PowerPoint on APS Mandatory Reporting

-OAPSA – Older Adults Protective Services provides adults over age 60 with protection from abuse, neglect, exploitation and abandonment.
+OAPSA – Older Adults Protective Services provides adults over the age of 60 with protection from abuse, neglect, exploitation, and abandonment.

 PowerPoint on OAPSA mandatory reporting.

 OLTL has a commitment to make sure all participants are safe and receiving their services safely.
 These trainings are for service coordinators and cover topics including: What is a critical incident?; Reporting responsibilities of SCs; When critical incident situations should involve protective services; and How critical incidents must be reported.

 Participant-directed services (PDS) are when a participant hires and manages staff that perform personal assistance services.
 This training covers service coordination roles in participant-directed services, as well as how to complete the tools and assess participants service needs.

 PARTICIPANT REVIEW TOOL

 The Participant Review Tool (PRT) was designed to elicit information from participants in order to help service coordinators determine whether participants need additional, different and/ or varied services, including additional community activities.

 Risk is the potential for unwanted, adverse consequences to human life, health, property or the environment.
 The purpose of these trainings are to give greater detail on how risk is defined, instruct on ways to promote choice, and ensure health and welfare.
 These trainings also instruct on how to identify risk mitigation strategies; and document risk mitigation discussions.